 Their menu changes seasonally but you should definitely try the duck pizza if they have it.
 It’s a wonderful mix of pesto sauce, mushrooms, and roasted duck with truffle goat cheese and garlic.
 The cheese boards on the picnic menu are also fantastic and go extremely well with their wine flights.
 Make sure to try their wine – it’s all made on-site.
 If you’d like to learn more about their winemaking and grape growing process tours of their vineyards and cellar are offered.

-These are only a few of the many Sedona restaurants that offer scenic views along with great food.
+These are only a few of the many Sedona restaurants with a view that offer this heavenly scenery along with great food.
 With beautiful landscapes around every turn, it’s easy to turn a simple meal into a beautiful dining experience.

 Which of these Sedona restaurants with a view do you most want to try?
 Let me know in the comments section below!